Xan9999/ChillBoard/readme.md

 3. Open http://localhost:8000

 ## Example Database
-To use pre-made examples rename the Example_Database.sqlite3 to db.sqlite3
+To use pre-made examples rename the Example_Database.sqlite3 to db.sqlite3.
+Test profile passwords are 'X12341234', where X is the initial of the username.